MischaD/aibe_coffeebox/README.md

     sudo reboot
     ```

-After the reboot, your Python program should start automatically.
-Note that you need to use sudo to run your Python program as a superuser in order to avoid permission issues.
-Also, the & at the end of the command is used to run the Python program in the background, so that the startup process is not delayed by the Python program's execution.
+Now your Python script should automatically start when the desktop environment starts up.
+Note that this method assumes that you're using a desktop environment that reads the `.desktop` files in the `/etc/xdg/autostart directory`, such as LXDE or Xfce.
+If you're using a different desktop environment or window manager, you may need to use a different method to autostart your program.